 |30 seconds – 2 minutes||70|

-Playing background music in a game can be accomplished via scripting, as follows:
+Playing background music can be achieved through scripting under two useful patterns as follows:

-- In the Explorer window of Studio, add a new
+- In the Explorer window, add a new

 - In the script, delete all existing lines and paste in the following code: